apache/spark/docs/sql-programming-guide.md

 ## How to Write Vectorized UDFs

-A vectorized UDF is similar to a standard UDF in Spark except the inputs and output of the will be Pandas Series, which allow the function to be composed with vectorized operations.
-This function can then be run very efficiently in Spark where data is sent in batches to Python and the function is executed using Pandas Series as input.
+A vectorized UDF is similar to a standard UDF in Spark except the inputs and output will be Pandas Series, which allow the function to be composed with vectorized operations.
+This function can then be run very efficiently in Spark where data is sent in batches to Python and then is executed using Pandas Series as the inputs.
 The exected output of the function is also a Pandas Series of the same length as the inputs.
 A vectorized UDF is declared using the `pandas_udf` keyword, no additional configuration is required.